pieroproietti/penguins-eggs/README.md

 Of course, you need NodeJs omstalled.

-No need other configurations, or better, all the necessary configurations will be created from the application.
+No need other configurations, penguins-eggs are battery included!

 ## development
 If you want the branch develop, give this command before to try: